nodeshift/nodejs-reference-architecture/docs/development/serverless.md

 # Serverless

-Serverless is a powerful and popular paradigm where you don’t have to worry about managing and maintaining your application infrastructure.
+Serverless is a powerful and popular model where you don’t have to worry about managing and maintaining your application infrastructure.
+There are two main paradigms when it comes to Serverless.
+The first is the operations paradigm which is responsible for the orchestration of containers to zero.

+The second paradigm is functions.
 In the serverless context, a function is a single-purpose piece of code created by the developer but run and monitored by the managed infrastructure.
 A serverless function’s value is its simplicity and swiftness, which can entice even those who don’t consider themselves developers.

 ## Recommended Components